UCF Knights football: Rivalries

 Though UCF remains a relatively young program that has shifted conferences several times, it has several long-standing rivalries with schools throughout the duration of Conference USA and The American.
 The university's biggest rival historically is their instate rival, the University of South Florida Bulls, played from 2005 to 2008, and since 2013.
-Other rivalries include the East Carolina University Pirates, Memphis Tigers, and Houston Cougars.
+Other minor rivalries include the Florida Gators, Bethune–Cookman Wildcats, Houston Cougars, Marshall Thundering Herd, and the Memphis Tigers.

 One other unofficial rivalry, known as the Civil Conflict, exists between UCF and UConn.
 However, UCF does not acknowledge the rivalry, and has publicly dismissed it.

-South Florida
+South Florida (USF)

-The War on I–4 dates years before the two schools ever played a game against each other.
+The War on I-4 dates years before the two schools ever played a game against each other.
 The matchup was the subject of much discussion and fan enthusiasm since the 1990s, though the first game was not played until 2005.
-The rivalry, often known as the "War on I–4" or "I–4 Corridor Clash", continued as a four home-and-away series through the 2008 season.
+The rivalry, often known as the "War on I-4" or "I-4 Corridor Clash", continued as a four home-and-away series through the 2008 season.
 The Bulls won each of the four games, which all drew strong crowds, but South Florida declined to continue the series after 2008.
 The UCF–South Florida game resumed as a regular conference game beginning with the 2013 season, as UCF joined the American Athletic Conference.
 The Knights won the first game as conference members 23–20 before 45,952 in Orlando.
 In 2014, the Knights won for the first time at Raymond James Stadium, and delivered the first home shut-out in South Florida history, 16–0.
-In 2015, USF defeated the Knights 44–3 to finish a winless season for the Knights.
+In 2015, South Florida defeated the UCF Knights 44–3 to finish a winless 0-12 season for the second time in UCF history.
 In 2016, the War On I-4 trophy was introduced for the first time.
-USF took home the trophy by defeating UCF 48–31 and clinching their first 10-win season in school history, only for UCF to take the trophy back from them the following year during their national championship season in 2017.
+USF took home the trophy by defeating UCF 48–31 and clinching their first 10-win season in school history, only for UCF to take the trophy back from them the following year.

 UCF leads South Florida 8–6 in the football series through the 2022 season.

 Cincinnati

-Cincinnati and UCF are tied in the series 4-4 since 2019.
+As of October 11, 2025, Cincinnati currently leads the rivalry between the two schools 6–5, since their first meeting in 2015.
+Both teams have competed against one another in the Big 12 Conference since 2023.

+East Carolina

+A rivalry that has recently become more intense has been UCF's rivalry with the ECU Pirates.
+The teams have met 9 times from 2005 to 2022.
+East Carolina leads the series 11–10, with ECU winning the last meeting 34–13.

+The most notable matchup of the rivalry was the 2014 iteration, an ESPN primetime Thursday night game that saw East Carolina score 21 unanswered points in the 4th quarter to take the lead, only to fall to a 51-yard Hail Mary touchdown from Justin Holman to Breshad Perriman with time expiring.